3DP-Tech/Kingroon-KP3/docs/build-vanilla.md

 |pins_MKS_ROBIN_MINI.h|159|#define LCD_BACKLIGHT_PIN|Change the text **LCD** to **TFT** so the line now reads #define TFT_BACKLIGHT_PIN|
 |Configuration_adv.h|490|#define FAN_KICKSTART_TIME|Uncomment this line|

-### <sup>1</sup> Changing Stepper Direction
+### NOTE: Changing Stepper Direction
 It appears that on some KP3 machines, the stepper motor wiring has been reversed.
 After flashing the firmware, do not attempt homing until you check the stepper motor direction.
-This can be done by choosing Motion from the menu and trying to move each axis independently.
-If the steppers move in the opposite direction, change the values back to their original values and reflash the firmware.
+This can be done by choosing **Motion** from the menu and trying to move each axis independently.
+When moving the axis, only make small changes.
+If any of the steppers move in the opposite direction, change the value of `*INVERT_?_DIR*` from the current value to the opposite value (change to **true** if currently **false**).
+For example, if the X stepper is running in the opposite direction, change the value of **INVERT_X_DIR** from **true** to **false**.
+After making the changes, repeat steps 9 and 10.